 Other offices on campus provide a wide range of free services including tutoring and special support for students with documented disabilities.
 UVM has a Writing Center for students who want peer support in improving their written arguments, a Career Center to search for on and off-campus work experiences, an LGBTQA Center, its own Student Health Center which includes physical and mental health services, and many other specialized options.
 As students get settled on campus, the Office of International Education meets with students to see which resources might be helpful to them.

-In many ways, UVM is a traditional US university – it a beautiful campus with historic buildings, an on-campus living experience, plenty of chances to cheer on the sports teams (UVM’s teams are called the Catamounts).
+In many ways, UVM is a traditional US university – it is a beautiful campus with historic buildings, an on-campus living experience, plenty of chances to cheer on the sports teams (UVM’s teams are called the Catamounts).
 Many of the things students expect of US universities are also true at UVM.

 UVM also has a unique culture that places value on social justice and caring for the environment.
 Students can see these values reflected around campus including in course offerings, in themed living areas and in student clubs and organizations.
-Students can take a class on Race in the USA or apply to become a student “eco-reps” and help make campus greener by supporting programs to compost and recycle.
+Students can take a class on Race in the USA or apply to become a student “eco-rep” and help make campus greener by supporting programs to compost and recycle.
 These are small examples of the ways that these values are reflected.

 All of these values tied to UVM’s statement on Our Common Ground.
 This statement is a summary of what UVM hopes and tries to be.
 You can read it here.